andrew/ultimate-awesome/README.md

 - [Graph-Condensation-Papers](https://github.com/XYGaoG/Graph-Condensation-Papers) - Awesome Graph Condensation Papers, [TKDE 25] Graph Condensation: A Survey.
 - [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [awesome-bitcoin-cash](https://github.com/2qx/awesome-bitcoin-cash) - Bitcoin Cash projects & resources .
+- [awesome-engineering-articles](https://github.com/ashishps1/awesome-engineering-articles) - A curated collection of 300+ engineering blog articles from top tech companies.
+Learn how the best engineering teams solve real-world problems at scale.
 - [awesome-energy](https://github.com/bpetit/awesome-energy) - ICT focussed energy-related list of publications.
 - [awesome-d4](https://github.com/cagartner/awesome-d4) - 🎉 A curated list of awesome things related to Diablo 4.
 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.